ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end)
 ```

-In the above script, see line 9 where the price and the ID of the shop item is being sent to the server.
-This is bad because the broadcast to the server is also sending the price of the item which could be modified by the client.
+This code above is bad because the broadcast to the server is also sending the price of the item which could be modified by the client.

 ```lua linenums="1" hl_lines="9"
 -- Client script